W:

 Weed management entity: An entity established for the purpose of controlling or eradicating harmful, invasive weeds and increasing public knowledge and education concerning the need to control or eradicate harmful, invasive weeds.

-Weed mapping: weed management tool requiring the surveying of fields each fall and recording on a field map the weed species and the general population levels present.
+Weed mapping: A weed management tool requiring the surveying of fields each fall and recording on a field map the weed species and the general population levels present.
 Species present in the fall will be the predominant problems during the following year, thus allowing producers to better plan herbicide application.

 Weed(s): Any plant that is unwanted and grows or spreads aggressively.
 See Exotic weed(s), Invasive weed(s), and Noxious weed(s).

-Weekly Weather and Crop Bulletin: National Agricultural Statistics Service report that contains weekly national agricultural weather summaries including the weather’s effect on crops, and summaries and farm progress for 44 states and the New England area.
+Weekly Weather and Crop Bulletin: A National Agricultural Statistics Service report that contains weekly national agricultural weather summaries including the weather’s effect on crops, and summaries and farm progress for 44 states and the New England area.
 This report includes any corrections to the Crop Progress data released the previous day.
 See Crop Production – Annual Summary, and Crop Production – Monthly.

 Weight ticket: See Scale ticket.